Skip to main content

 status, email_data = gmail_handle.fetch(

-email_number, "(BODY.PEEK[HEADER.FIELDS (subject)])"
+email_number, "(BODY.PEEK[HEADER.FIELDS (FROM SUBJECT)])"

 )